sdrobert/pydrobert-pytorch/docs/source/advanced_attention.rst

 transformer network.
 There are lots of extra bits in a full transformer network -- check [vaswani2017]_.
-Here we focus on the single-headed attention mechanism (though a multi-headed version would be trivial to implement with :class:`pydrobert.torch.layers.MultiHeadedAttention`).
+Here we focus on the single-headed attention mechanism (though a multi-headed version would be trivial to implement with :class:`pydrobert.torch.modules.MultiHeadedAttention`).
 You can probably skip the explanation in the middle if all you want to make is a transformer network -- these settings should work.

 First the requisite imports:

 >>> import torch
->>> from pydrobert.torch.layers import *
+>>> from pydrobert.torch.modules import *

 The encoder is going to take in transcripts `inp` of shape ``(T, num_batch)``, which have been right-padded along dimension 0.
 It will output both its encoding in the shape ``(T, num_batch, model_size)`` and a mask of shape ``(T, 1, num_batch)`` that will be used by the decoder to only consider the region of the encoding that was unpadded.
-By not specifying `dim` when initializing :class:`pydrobert.torch.layers.DotProductSoftAttention`, the attention dimension is implicitly set to 0, which turns out to be our sequence dimension.
+By not specifying `dim` when initializing :class:`pydrobert.torch.modules.DotProductSoftAttention`, the attention dimension is implicitly set to 0, which turns out to be our sequence dimension.

 >>> class Encoder(torch.nn.Module):
 >>>     def __init__(self, model_size, num_classes, padding_idx=-1):